PURCHASE COLLEGE CATALOG 2016–18

 Graduate students who meet all requirements of the college, including its academic standards, are considered to be maintaining satisfactory academic progress.
 A full-time graduate student is one who registers for 9 or more credits in a given semester; a part-time student is one who registers for fewer than 9 credits.

 - All graduate students are evaluated throughout the semester, although grades are only submitted once a semester.
-Grades of W, I, R, and WF may affect satisfactory academic progress (refer to the Grading System for definitions of all grades).
+Grades of W, I, and WF and repeated courses may affect satisfactory academic progress (refer to the Grading System for definitions of all grades).

 - All graduate students are expected to maintain a minimum 3.0 (B) GPA each semester.
 Graduate students who have a semester GPA lower than 3.0 will be placed on probation and must maintain at least a 3.0 average in the following semester to have their probationary status removed.
 A graduate student must have achieved a minimum 3.0 GPA at the time a degree is awarded.